 [If you are ready to get bonded, simply fill out the public official bond application and we’ll help you get bonded today!]

 How they work

-In a larger sense, it’s not only the government agency which is being protected against non-compliance, but the general public as well, since any misappropriation of funds or dereliction of duty directly impacts the local citizenry involved.
-If it should happen during the period of service of public official that some kind of breach of the terms of the bond does occur, the gov’t agency would then have the right to make a claim against the bond.
+In a larger sense, it’s not only the government agency that is being protected against non-compliance but the general public as well, since any misappropriation of funds or dereliction of duty directly impacts the local citizenry involved.
+If it should happen during the period of service of a public official that some kind of breach of the terms of the bond does occur, the gov’t agency would then have the right to make a claim against the bond.

 There is another feature of the whole bonding picture regarding public officials which is a bit unusual in normal contract terms.
 It is possible for the obligee to make a claim against an official even if the bond has expired, and the purpose of this is to ensure that officials are held accountable for their actions, whether or not the actual bond is still in effect.

 It should be remembered that whatever the cost of a public official surety bond is, it’s not really the civil servant himself/herself who pays for it – it’s almost always the state where a public position is being applied for.
 While this may sound odd, the state pays for the cost of the bond because it acts as a form of protection for the state if an official is found to be non-compliant with the terms of office.
 However, as mentioned above, if an official were found to be in breach of the terms of your bond, it would be the civil servant who ultimately repays the surety company, after the surety company has compensated the govt. agency.
 The role of the state, therefore, is simply to pay the initial cost of a surety bond but not to pay for any claims made against the principal.